Code Inspection and Quick-Fixes in Visual Basic .NET

 ReSharper not only analyzes errors in the current file, but also inspects the whole solution taking the dependencies between files into account.
 It shows the results of analysis in the Errors in Solution window.
 For more information, see Solution-Wide Analysis.

 Inspect This is a shortcut to several powerful analysis features that allow you to see how values and method calls flow through you code.
 The list of available features depends on the current context.
-For more information, see Call Tracking, Value Tracking and Exploring Type Hierarchy.
+For more information, see Call Tracking, Value Tracking and Explore Type Hierarchy.

 Examples of Quick-fixes